djraval/GPU-Cloud-Workspace/README.md

 ### Dockerfile Explanation

 The Dockerfile is configured to use `nvidia/cuda:12.3.1-base-ubuntu22.04` as the base image.
-It's crucial that the CUDA version in this Dockerfile (`12.3.1` in this case) matches the CUDA version installed on your host machine to avoid compatibility issues during the build process.
+It's crucial that the CUDA version in this Dockerfile (`12.3.1` in this case) matches the CUDA version installed on your host machine to avoid compatibility issues during the container runtime.

 ### Usage